openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 -
 -
  energy, or a devastating ball of flame.
-- **Effect:** When you choose this feat, you must decide to focus in area, projectile, or melee attacks.
+- **Effect:** When you choose this feat, you must decide to focus in area, ranged, or melee attacks.
 For each tier, you reduce the disadvantage penalty associated with multi-targeting for your chosen attack type by 1.

-- **Special:** In addition to purchasing multiple tiers of this feat, you may take this feat multiple times and select a new multi-target mode (area, projectile, or melee) each time.
+- **Special:** In addition to purchasing multiple tiers of this feat, you may take this feat multiple times and select a new multi-target mode (area, ranged, or melee) each time.
 Track your feat tier separately for each targeting mode that you select for this feat.

 ### Multi-Target Boon Expert